intuition-dev/mbCLIx/devOps/README.md

 - http://sentry.io

-- Errorception is also very nice but a bit smaller.

 Maybe use both.
 If there are errors reported, dev ops just adds them to issue tracker daily.
 Even if duplicate issue.